 - The William Lowell Putnam Examination.
 The Putnam Exam is a national collegiate mathematics competition.
 Over 2,500 students from more than 400 institutions take the exam.
-It is a very challenging, 12-question exam lasting six hours (three hours in the morning and three in the afternoon).
-The problems on the exam can be solved using elementary methods so that students can take the exam every year they are at College.
-About 50 HMC students take the exam each year, one of the highest participation rates in the country.
+It is a very challenging, twelve-question exam lasting six hours (three hours in the morning and three in the afternoon).
+The problems on the exam can be solved using elementary methods so that students can take the exam every year they are at college.
+About 70 HMC students take the exam each year, one of the highest participation rates in the country.
 The HMC Putnam team has done very well in the competition.
-The HMC team has placed in the top 10 teams five times in the last 10 years; usually, HMC is the highest ranked undergraduate institution in the nation.
+In the 2003 Putnam Mathematical Competition, the HMC team placed fifth nationwide, the only undergraduate college in the last 30 years to have done so.
 The Putnam Seminar (Math 191) meets weekly and is open to all students.
 This is a one-unit course that will help to prepare students for the competition.

 - Mathematics Seminars.
 Several weekly seminars on special mathematical topics are offered in Claremont each year.
-Recent seminars include combinatorics, analysis, applied mathematics, operations research, statistics, financial mathematics, population dynamics and topology.
+Recent seminars include combinatorics, analysis, applied mathematics, wavelet theory, monte carlo methods, population dynamics and topology.
 Faculty, CGU graduate students and advanced undergraduate students attend the seminars.

-- Mathematical Competition in Modeling/Interdisciplinary Competition in Modeling (MCM/ICM).
-TThe MCM/ICM contests are sponsored by the Consortium for Mathematics and its Applications and the Society for Industrial and Applied Mathematics.
-Each year, the MCM/ICM contests propose challenging open-ended problems in applied mathematics.
+- Mathematical Competition in Modeling (MCM).
+The MCM competition is sponsored by the Consortium for Mathematics and its Applications and the Society for Industrial and Applied Mathematics.
+Each year, the MCM contest proposes two challenging open-ended problems in applied mathematics.
 Competing schools form teams of three students to work on the problems over a long weekend.
 Teams cannot consult with any person on their solution, but otherwise can use any resource available to them: computers, reference literature from the library or Internet resources.
-Each year, HMC has between two and eight teams competing in the MCM and ICM, out of over 2,500 teams internationally.
+Each year, HMC has between two and six teams competing in the MCM, out of over 400 teams internationally.
 HMC has earned the highest award of Outstanding more than any other institution in the competition.

 As described above, Clinic teams work together for two semesters to solve an open problem from business, industry or government.
 Listed below are a few examples of recent Clinic projects and the names of the sponsors.